Cognigy/Documentation/docs/en/docs/live-agent/settings/account-settings.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.53-blue.svg)](../../release-notes/4.53.md)

 By default, you can manually assign conversations to any human agents regardless of their status (online, offline, away, busy).
-To automate this process, activate the 'Assign conversation to a busy agent' setting.
-When this setting is activated, the system can auto-assign incoming conversations to an agent, even if the agent is busy and engaged in another conversation.
+When this setting is activated, the system can automatically assign incoming conversations to an agent, even if the agent is busy and engaged in another conversation.
 By default, only online agents are considered.

 ## AI Copilot